aave/docs-gho/docs/developer-docs/flashmint-facilitator/GhoFlashMinter.md

   uint256 public constant MAX_FEE = 10000
 ```

-The maximum percentage fee of the flashminted amount that the flashFee can be set to (in bps).
+The maximum percentage fee of the FlashMinted amount that the flashFee can be set to (in bps).

 ## Immutable State Variables